Disease/Disorder

 At different disease stages

 Pulmonary rehabilitation is appropriate at all stages of COPD.
 In the early stage, education is most important to emphasize smoking cessation, which can alter disease progression.
 Although pulmonary rehabilitation does not improve lung function or gas exchange directly, it aims to optimize the function of other body systems so that the effect of lung dysfunction is minimized.
 Exercise training lowers ventilatory demand, slowing the respiratory rate at a given level of performance.
 In patients with COPD, a slow respiratory rate prolongs expiratory time and decreases dynamic hyperinflation, resulting in less dyspnea.
 Exercise training usually combines endurance and strength for both upper and lower limb muscles.
 Strengthening exercises are particularly important for patients with evident muscular atrophy.
 Interval training promotes the best compliance, especially for symptomatic patients, but high-intensity training is encouraged.
 Pulmonary precautions should be included with the exercise prescription for all COPD patients because exercise can trigger dyspnea.
 Training specific to breathing would be the purse-lip breathing technique to maintain airway pressure, keeping airways open through exhalation.
 The use of medications should be appropriate to the stage of the disease and the symptoms.
 In the early stage, short-acting bronchodilators, such as albuterol, can be given as inhaled medication.
-In a later stage, inhaled long-acting anticholinergic or beta-2 agonists are recommended.
-In the next stage, inhaled corticosteroids can be added.
+In later stages, inhaled long-acting anticholinergic or beta-2 agonists are recommended.
+In the later stages, inhaled corticosteroids can also be added.
 In patients with severe resting chronic hypoxemia, long-term oxygen therapy improves survival.
 Pulmonary rehabilitation should be given to all COPD patients with COVID-19.
-With its core components, including exercise training combined with disease-specific education, pulmonary rehabilitation improves exercise capacity, symptoms, and quality of life across all grades of COPD severity.16,23,24,25
+With its core components, including exercise training combined with disease-specific education, pulmonary rehabilitation improves exercise capacity, symptoms, and quality of life across all stages of COPD severity.16,23,24,25

 Efficacy